openhab/org.openhab.binding.zwave/doc/vda/satelliteiv_0_0.md

 # Vitrum Satellite IV Vitrum touch switch satellite 4 buttons
 This describes the Z-Wave device *Vitrum Satellite IV*, manufactured by *VDA* with the thing type UID of ```vda_satelliteiv_00_000```.

-The device is in the category of Wall Switch, defining Any device attached to the wall that controls a binary status of something, for ex. a light switch.
+The device is in the category of *Wall Switch*, defining Any device attached to the wall that controls a binary status of something, for ex. a light switch.

-# Overview
+## Overview

+No device information is provided in the database.
+Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/764) to improve the documentation.

 ## Channels